-The fishery reported no interactions with protected species during 2011.
-Reports of interactions with protected species are required to be recorded on monthly catch and effort returns.
-Ecosystem Effects Food chain effects: Negligible Negligible Habitat effects: STATEWIDE Social Effects In 2011 there was 32 authorisation holders in this fishery with around 11 licences recording consistent activity, the number of people employed regularly in the fishery (licensees plus crew/ dive buddies) is likely to be around 23.
-There was also around 10 people (licensees plus crew/dive buddies) that operated occasionally in this fishery.
+with around 9 licences recording consistent activity, the number of people employed regularly in the fishery (licensees plus crew/ dive buddies) is likely to be around 17.
+There were also around 19 people (licensees plus crew/dive buddies) that operated occasionally in this fishery.
 With many of the licences there might be the additional employment of people to prepare the shells for collection, pack and distribute the shells and also, some licensees might have shop fronts, therefore, employing shop assistants.
 The number employed in this area is unknown.

+Economic Effects

-Economic Effects Estimated annual value (to fishers) for 2011:
+Estimated annual value (to fishers) for 2012: